vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 Optional:

 - `attached` (Boolean) Whether the device should be attached to the VM.
+- `expected_ip_cidr` (String) Whether terraform should wait until IP addresses are present on the VM's network interfaces before considering it created.
+This only works if guest-tools are installed in the VM.
+Defaults to false.
 - `mac_address` (String) The mac address of the network interface.
 This must be parsable by go's [net.ParseMAC function](https://golang.org/pkg/net/#ParseMAC).
 All mac addresses are stored in Terraform's state with [HardwareAddr's string representation](https://golang.org/pkg/net/#HardwareAddr.String) i.e. 00:00:5e:00:53:01

 Read-Only: